SciBorgs/SciGuides/reference-sheets/GitPractices.md

 Saving **versions** of anything you make as you go along is very useful for big projects.
 It can help organize the changes that have been made, and also help you go back to a **previous version** in case something goes wrong.
 Consider this: you have just been working for a couple hours, making many changes in the process.
 Your code was working fine, and had no problems thirty minutes ago, but for some reason, it just isn't working now, and you have absolutely no idea why, even after looking at the error report.
 It would be nice to go back to a previous version, compare them, and see what the issue is.

 A **commit**, put simply, is just this, a **version of the codebase.** Commits keep track of the **changes** that have been made to the code, bundles them up and slaps a **message** on them.
 When going back to previous versions, if the commit was labeled with a commit message, it makes it much easier to figure out where you went wrong, or where to return to.
+Changes that are made locally on the device that have not been committed yet are named **working changes**, which is pretty simple to remember since they are what you are working on at the current moment.

 Rather than bundling all the code, which is non storage-efficient for larger repositories, and would take very long both to download and to upload, git simply keeps track of the **changes you've made**.
 However, when committing, git doesn't know the changes you want to commit.
 So, you first have to **stage** those changes in the terminal (we will go over this later) and then you can commit.